Scientific Research Confirms That Your Beard Makes You More Attractive

 For many species, male secondary sexual traits have evolved because of female’s choices, as they benefit survival and increased fertility.
 In the case of mens’ beards we’re left with an interesting conundrum.

 The study found that beards are judged as more attractive for long-term relationships.
 That is to say that a bearded man is better for long-term commitment, support, and passing on their lineage.
-Basically the answer to fulfilling both you and your woman’s genetic purpose in this world.
+Basically the answer to fulfilling both you and the woman’s genetic purpose in this world.

 We may jest, but growing a beard takes time, patience and general fortitude to see ourselves through the process and then maintain it throughout our lives.
 Those skills are necessary in nurturing relations.

-Masculine facial features to look for, are pronounced ridges of the eyebrows and a strong jawline that indicate the male’s underlying health.
+Masculine facial features to look for: pronounced ridges of the eyebrows and a strong jawline that indicate the male’s underlying health.
 Here is where the data got interesting.
 The rate of attractiveness changed based on the context of a relationship, meaning that facial hair was more likely to enhance long-term relationships rather than short-term attractiveness.

 Overall, throughout the years various studies have pointed towards the same results and conclusions.
 Many beardsman know the perception to them changes in a positive light.
 It’s good to know that it’s not just conjecture, but scientifically backed proof that beards change and make a man.